What to expect with DIEP flap breast reconstruction

 Several different breast reconstruction options are available.
 These tend to take place at the time of the mastectomy or after recovery.

 During DIEP flap reconstruction surgery, a surgeon will take healthy tissue, skin, and fat from the person's lower abdomen to use in breast reconstruction.

 The deep inferior epigastric artery is the blood vessel that runs through the abdomen and provides blood to the tissue of the lower abdomen.

-Several different breast reconstruction options exist.
-A DIEP flap reconstruction is often performed in phases for the reconstructed breasts to look as natural as possible.
+A surgeon may perform DIEP flap reconstruction in several phases so that the reconstructed breasts look as natural as possible.